Government Electricity Credit

 What if I owe money on my account?

 You will receive your credit from which ever supplier you are with on the effective date(s) of fund allocation from ESBN, you will either receive it on your last bill from the supplier you are leaving or the first bill from the supplier you are joining.
+Change of supplier will not impact your right to receive the credit.
 It is possible that you could receive instalments from different suppliers in the event that you change supplier during the scheme.

 The Credit was not included on my final bill, what should I do?

 This may occur if you are in the process of leaving Flogas around one of the effective dates of the scheme.
 If you do leave Flogas and the credit is not applied to your account prior to receipt of your final bill, the credit will be applied and your final balance updated.
 We will then communicate with you directly to advise that it has been applied and provide your final balance.
-If you are in credit then this communication will contain a cheque for any credit balance on your account.
+If you are in credit then this communication will contain information on the refund of any credit owed.

 Does the credit carry over to the next bill if I don’t need it all on this bill?